 What happens to an attachment with no condition?
 It's always attached, just like before.
 Conditions are opt-in per file.

 Which tasks can I add a condition to?
 Any task that produces a CSV or Excel attachment: SQL Query, Tableau Export, Explore, File Download and Data Source.
-Tableau image and PDF exports are supported too once you enable Also fetch data on the Tableau task.
+Tableau image and PDF exports are supported too once you enable Also fetch data on the Tableau task, and workbook PDFs support the Skip if empty check.
 Word and Google Slides exports don't support conditions.